EnesTopal/quick-deleter/readme.md

 - 🔄 **State-Aware Deletion**
   Only files in the currently visible directory are deleted during deletion action
 - ✅ **Preserved State After Move**
-  Scroll position, deletion mode, and selected files are preserved and updated correctly after moving a file
+  Deletion mode, and selected files are preserved and updated correctly after moving a file

 ---